-In connection with the Company's relocation of its headquarters to London, England, the Committee approved relocation benefits for the executive officers that relocated to the new corporate headquarters and, in consideration of executive officers' renewals of their commitments to their international assignments, the Committee approved the renewal of these letters with modest changes to each executive officer's relocation benefits.
-In each case, the Committee approved the relocating executive officer signed an international assignment letter with the Company's predecessor, Aon Corporation (the "Letter") dated 12 January 2012, a renewal letter with the Company dated 1 July 2014, and a current renewal letter dated 1 July 2016 which describe the relocation benefits available to them.
+In connection with the Company's relocation of its headquarters to London, the Committee approved relocation benefits for the executive officers who relocated to the new corporate headquarters and entered into assignment letters with such executive officers.
+In consideration of the executive officers' renewals of their commitments to their international assignments, the Committee approved the subsequent renewals of these letters with modest changes to each executive officer's relocation benefits.
+In each case, the Committee approved the relocation benefits after consulting with its independent remuneration consultant, FW Cook, and each relocating executive officer signed an international assignment letter with the Company's predecessor, Aon Corporation (the "Letter") dated 12 January 2012, a renewal letter dated 1 July 2014, and a current renewal letter dated 1 July 2016 which describe the relocation benefits available to them.